rob-myers/rob-myers.github.io/articles/objective.md

 ## Objective

-We'll create a _Game AI focused_ roguelike, set in the [Traveller universe](https://travellermap.com/?p=-1.329!-23.768!3).
+We are going to create a _Game AI focused_ roguelike, set in the [Traveller universe](https://travellermap.com/?p=-1.329!-23.768!3).

 _Why?_

 > Because [NPC](https://tvtropes.org/pmwiki/pmwiki.php/Main/NonPlayerCharacter) behaviour is more interesting than any particular game.
 > An environment is needed to make it meaningful, fixed narratives/missions are not.

-We'll focus on combining navigation-based behaviours in a flexible manner.
-This website is all about using [navmeshes](https://en.wikipedia.org/wiki/Navigation_mesh) to make compositional Game AI, avoiding a narrative straight-jacket.
+We'll focus on [navmeshes](https://en.wikipedia.org/wiki/Navigation_mesh) and compositional Game AI, avoiding a narrative straight-jacket.
 As for the environment, it will be driven by thousands of Traveller-based assets.

 <div